Saturday, June 16, 2012

 Compositor: To be printed on separate page to be folded out and so all exposed.
 Attend to distance of capital letters from each other; the letters had better be smaller: Attend to chains of dots and hyphens.
 The numbers to small letters to be the very smallest possible.
 The capital and other letters in each Diagram to match exactly in position. — I hope the 4 Diagrams will go in length of page.

 Darwin's progressive thought processes are clearly indicated by the successive versions of the figure and the many erasures (sometimes replacing a word with itself!).
+He seems to be trying to work out how best to present the diagram, rather than revising its content.
 Interestingly, the placement of Homo near the Simians seems to owe more to St George Mivart's 1865 tree of Primates than to Mivart's more detailed 1867 tree, where Homo is placed somewhat further away (see Bigoni & Barsanti 2011).

 Bigoni F., Barsanti G. (2011) Evolutionary trees and the rise of modern primatology: the forgotten contribution of St. George Mivart.
 Journal of Anthropological Sciences 89: 93-107.